 |1830 Brick Dwelling (863.50 kb)

-Once home to over 100 Shakers.
-The East and West sides of this dormitory style building are mirror images of each other, reflecting the equality afforded Shaker Sisters and Brethren.
+Once home to more than one hundred Shakers, the East and West sides of this dormitory-style building are mirror images of each other, reflecting the equality between Shaker Sisters and Shaker Brethren.

 |Laundry & Machine Shop (1.02 mb)

-A classic example of Shaker ingenuity, this building contains a water turbine system added by the Shakers in 1858 to power laundry equipment and wood and metal working machinery.
+A classic example of Shaker ingenuity, the water turbine in this building was added by the Shakers in 1858 to power laundry equipment as well as wood- and metal-working machinery.

 |Panoramic View (932.14 kb)

-Hancock Shaker Village consists of 750 acres of farm, woodland and pasture, home to 18 historic buildings and the premier collection of Shaker artifacts.
+Hancock Shaker Village consists of 750 acres of farmland, woods and pasture, 20 historic buildings, and a premier collection of Shaker furniture and artifacts.